nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User enter command to search tasks by keyword
+1. User enter command to search tasks by keyword.
 2. DoDo-Bird returns a list of tasks which name contains those keywords.
 Use case ends.